LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 ## Related Work
 {:#related-work}

-In this section, we discuss related work on the reproducibility of scientific experiments in scholarly articles, ontologies for describing these experiments, and dependency injection as a design principle in experimental software.
+In this section, we discuss related work on the reproducibility of scientific experiments in scholarly articles and ontologies for describing these experiments.

 ### Reproducibility of software experiments
 In order to better keep track of experiments and minimise information loss at CERN, [Information Management: A Proposal](cite:citesForInformation InformationManagementAProposal), recommends a system (WWW) to address questions like <q>Where is this module used?
 Who wrote this code?
 Which systems depend on this device?</q>.
 We contend that the vision to link information systems in the domain of scientific experiments and scholarly articles is not fully realized on the Web.
 Identifiable parts of experiments, workflows, as well as the articles which refer to them, still predominantly require human intervention and interpretation, and thereby leaving deterministic reproducibility an open problem on the Web.
 Our work focuses on improving the state of <q>black box</q> science, in particular to experiments using software from the <cite>node package manager</cite>.